-Don Hamson, a director of the Company, and Alex Ihlenfeldt, a former director of the Company, are directors of the Manager.

-The Company appointed the Manager to act as investment manager of the Company's portfolio under the Investment Management Agreement.
+Dr Don Hamson, a director of the Company, is a director of the Manager.
+The Company appointed the Manager to act as investment manager of the Company's investment portfolio under the Investment Management Agreement.

 Under the Investment Management Agreement, the Manager must: